Are you doing everything you need to? Make sure you’ve got all your bases covered with this desktop guide.

 Built on extensive practitioner knowledge, this course provides tips and advice on managing investigations that are practical and have real-life relevance.

-You will study this course in your own time and at your own pace, and you have up to 3 months to complete it.
+You will study this course in your own time and at your own pace, and you have 1 month to complete it.

 By completion, learners will be able to:

 - Understand which aspects to be aware of when reviewing and evaluating potentially suspicious or unusual activity.